pulumi-demos/pulumi-deployments/ts-aws-api-lambda-eventbridge-lambda-dynamodb/README.md

 * In the Pulumi Sevice UI see the deployment(s) running for the applicable project(s) to run previews against the `prod` stack.
 * Merge the PR(s).
 * In the Pulumi Service UI see the deployment(s) running for the applicable project(s) to run updates for the `prod` stack.
+* Be sure to destroy the two stack when done.